Procedure Number: 5.4.3-P

 - At the start of the “new” fiscal year, the budget authority will be adjusted to reflect the amount advanced for deferred purchases for that business unit.

 - Business units are encouraged to establish a central receiving location for each campus for delivery of goods.

-- Business units must appoint an individual(s) to receive goods in a timely manner that have been ordered via the requisition/purchase order process.
+- Business units shall appoint an individual(s) to receive goods in a timely manner that have been ordered via the requisition/purchase order process.

 - Invoice payment is dependent upon “receipt” of goods and/or services within the PeopleSoft Financial system.

-- Business units must have a system in place to monitor deliveries.
+- Business units shall have a system in place to monitor deliveries.

-- Upon receipt, deliveries must be inspected for (including but not limited to):
+- Upon receipt, deliveries shall be inspected for (including but not limited to):

 - Damages – both visible and concealed